• Skip to main content

 Notes

-Fresh minced garlic or garlic powder would be a great addition to this recipe.
+• Fresh minced garlic or garlic or onion powder would be a great addition to this delicious cauliflower mac for a little zip.

 Nutrition